-In light of the above, Karen Moore ('Frameworks for understanding the intergenerational transmission of poverty', 2001) argues:
+In light of the above, Moore (2001a) argues "Controversial 'culture of poverty' theories suggest people become and remain poor due to their beliefs and behaviours...it may be more relevant to consider 'cultures of coping' among the poor, and 'cultures of wealth' among the rich and middle class as significant factors in keeping the poor in poverty".
+Rather than thinking in terms of a culture of poverty, Moore suggests we should view poverty in terms of:

-'Controversial 'culture of poverty' theories suggest people become and remain poor due to their beliefs and behaviours . . . it may be more relevant to consider 'cultures of coping' among the poor, and 'cultures of wealth? among the rich and middle class as significant factors in keeping the poor in poverty'.
+Inter-Generational Transmission (IGT): This represents a sophisticated attempt to understand the persistence of poverty in terms of the interplay between a range of cultural and structural factors.
+In addition, it provides a bridge between the overtly-cultural theories we've just examined and the "structural poverty" theories we'll consider in more detail in a moment.
+Moore outlines the key elements of IGT as being the "Intergenerational transfer...and absence of transfer of different forms of capital: human, social-cultural, socialpolitical, financial / material and environmental / natural".
+In other words:

-Rather than thinking in terms of a culture of poverty, Moore suggests we should view poverty in terms of Inter-Generational Transmission (IGT).
-This represents a sophisticated attempt to understand the persistence of poverty in terms of the interplay between a range of cultural and structural factors.
-In addition, it provides a bridge between the overtly cultural theories we have just examined and the 'structural poverty' theories we'll consider in more detail in a moment.
-Moore outlines the key elements of IGT as being the 'Intergenerational transfer ... and absence of transfer of different forms of capital: human, social-cultural, social-political, financial/material and environmental/ natural'.
-In other words cultural transmission is a complex process involving a wide range of possible capitals we can group, for convenience, under two main headings.
+Cultural transmission is a complex process involving a range of capitals we can group, for convenience, under two main headings:

-• Material capital involves things like parental ability to provide financially for children.
-Gregg et al ('Child development and family income', 1999), for example, used a longitudinal study of children born in 1958 to show how 'Social disadvantage during childhood is
+1. Material capital involves things like parental ability to provide financially for children.
+Gregg et al (1999), for example, used a longitudinal study of children born in 1958 to show how "Social disadvantage during childhood is linked to an increased risk of low earnings, unemployment and other adversity by the age of 33".

-- linked to an increased risk of low earnings, unemployment and other adversity by the age of 33'. - Non-material capital, which includes things like cultural traditions, values and experiences.
-Shropshire and Middleton ('Small expectations: Learning to be poor?', 1999), for example, noted how non-material values were transmitted between generations.
-Children of single-parent families, for example, had 'lower expectations about their future than their peers' they were, for example, less likely to consider professional qualifications and occupations.
+2. Non-material capital, includes cultural traditions, values and experiences.
+Shropshire and Middleton (1999), for example, noted how non-material values were transmitted between generations.
+Children of single-parent families, for example, had "lower expectations about their future than their peers" - they were, for example, less likely to consider professional qualifications and occupations.